fraclad/htx-cafe-hop/README.md

 # Cafe Hopping Analysis or Something

 In this repository, we aim to explore and analyze the feasibility to cafe hop some arguably *hit* cafes around Houston area within the time constraint of approximately one day.
-In the spirit of academics ingenuity, we leveraged the highly unnecessary unsupervised learning method to further streamline practical cafes options.
-Furthermore, approximate lunch location is offered.
+This will be overcomplicated.